msultana2/ReactJs_CRUD_App/README.md

-# React simple CRUD application
+# simple CRUD application

+Using ReactJs and Es6